 - compile a telephone directory (or a similar public directory)

 Naturally, there is some overlap, given that both aim to protect people’s privacy.
-Complying with PECR will help you comply with the GDPR, and vice versa – but there are some differences and you must make sure you comply with both.
+Complying with PECR will help you comply with the UK GDPR, and vice versa – but there are some differences and you must make sure you comply with both.

 In particular, it’s important to realise that PECR apply even if you are not processing personal data.
 For example, many of the rules protect companies as well as individuals, and the marketing rules apply even if you cannot identify the person you are contacting.

-For more information on your other data protection obligations, see our separate Guide to the GDPR.
+For more information on your other data protection obligations, see our separate Guide to the UK GDPR.